 1 year71 73,4 75,7 78,1 80,5 82,9

-Norms for children of the first year
+Standards for children of the first year

-• The average weight of a baby at birth, according to WHO recommendations, is from 3.2 kg to 3.7 kg.
+• The average weight of a baby at birth according to WHO recommendations is from 3.2 kg to 3.7 kg.

 • A normal child at the age of one year weighs from 8.9 kg to 9.6 kg.